unmeshup/weather-react-app/README.md

 - OpenWeather API
 - CSS

-Get started with WeatherNow and bring weather information to your fingertips!
+Get started with Weather React App and bring weather information to your fingertips!